-Terms Applicable to Restricted Stock Awards, Restricted Stock Unit Awards, and Stock Bonus Awards Restricted stock and RSUs vest over a minimum of three years, including any applicable performance period.
+Terms Applicable to Restricted Stock Awards, Restricted Stock Unit Awards, and Stock Bonus Awards The 2005 Plan currently provides that restricted stock awards and RSUs vest over a minimum of three years as measured from the date of grant, except for RSUs and restricted stock awards granted to non-employee directors in connection with their re-election to the board.
 Subject to the limitations of the 2005 Plan, the compensation committee in the case of executive officers and directors (and the stock option committee in the case of other eligible participants) determines the terms and conditions applicable to the granting of restricted stock, RSUs, and stock bonuses.
 The terms and conditions may include, among other things, continued employment with the company, the passage of time, or such performance criteria and level of achievement versus such criteria as the respective committee deems appropriate.
+The proposed amendments eliminate the requirement that all grants of restricted stock awards and RSUs vest over a minimum of three years as measured from the date of grant of the award.
 Eligibility Under Section 162(m)